fablabbcn/makeworks/README.md

 * Run tests with `rails test`
 * Run system tests with `rails test:system`
 * Automatic tests with `bundle exec guard`
+* If you need ENV vars you can do: `cp env.example .env`

 #### Import data